 After all that jargon and information, you may be wondering, “How do I improve my Minion killing abilities?”
 Well, my friend, this can be done in a few simple steps.
 It all starts with understanding your lane opponents, as well as getting a firm grasp on the role of each lane specifically.
 There are 3 essentials when it comes to lane: Knowing your matchups, knowing your champions, and knowing your limits

-For these notes, we will not be covering the jungle pathing, as that is not technically included within the laning phase minion farming.
+For these notes, we will not be covering the enemy jungler pathing, as that is not technically included within the laning phase minion farming.

 Top Lane: Bruisers and Tanks

-In the top lane, you are most likely to get a slew of tanks, bruisers, and other close-range fighters.
+As the top lane in League of Legends, you are most likely to get a slew of tanks, bruisers, and other close-range fighters.

 Because of this, understand that your main goal is to soak experience and gold.
 Trades with bruisers and tanks can be extremely uneven.
 As such, it is sometimes better to focus on just farming, without trading in lanes.
 You will almost always be in melee range.
 Because of this, understanding your matchups will be extremely important.
 Knowing if you have to hold off on trading damage, and when to farm hard, will be the key to your success.